-“It is always a good idea to evaluate your financial situation at certain intervals,” said Greg Hammer, a financial advisor with Hammer Financial in Schererville, Indiana, in an interview.
-“If you haven’t met with your advisor since January, it’s good to check in mid-year and take a deeper dive so we can assess whether your investments are still in line with your objectives.”
+“It is always a good idea to evaluate your financial situation at certain intervals,” said Greg Hammer, a financial professional with Hammer Financial in Schererville, Indiana, in an interview.
+“If you haven’t met with your professional since January, it’s good to check in midyear and take a deeper dive so we can assess whether your investments are still in line with your objectives.”

-The midyear checkup serves another important function as well: “If you’re in tune with your investments and in touch with your advisor, you are less likely to panic when the market starts to correct,” said Hammer.
+The midyear checkup serves another important function, as well: “If you’re in tune with your investments and in touch with your professional, you are less likely to panic when the market starts to correct,” said Hammer.
 “You are less likely to make emotional decisions that can negatively impact your returns.”

 Hammer suggests savers start by taking stock of their retirement plan contributions.

-Ideally, you should aim to max out your tax-favored retirement plans, such as a 401(k) plan, 403(b), or IRA, said Hammer, which not only helps to build your future nest egg, but also yields a valuable current-year tax deduction.
-(Learn more: Setting retirement goals)
+Ideally, you should aim to max out your tax-favored retirement plans, such as a 401(k) plan, 403(b), or IRA, said Hammer, which not only helps to build your future nest egg, but also potentially yields a valuable current-year tax deduction.
+Take note that Roth IRA contributions provide no tax break for contributions, but your earnings and withdrawals in retirement are generally tax-free.
+(Learn more: Setting retirement goals )

-If you don’t have the resources to meet the max, financial advisors often suggest looking for ways to reduce your current expenses.
+If you don’t have the resources to meet the max, financial professionals often suggest looking for ways to reduce your current expenses.
 You can also potentially allocate any bonuses or raises you get going forward to your retirement fund.
-Or, some financial advisors suggest, consider increasing your contributions gradually by 1 percent of your salary per year until you reach your desired goal.
+Or, some financial professionals suggest, consider increasing your contributions gradually by 1 percent of your salary per year until you reach your desired goal.
+(Retirement planning calculator)